xendan/pipelineapmexample/README.md

 `ports` defines ports used by processors for communication, expected list of integers of `total`-1 length

 ## More details
-Gradle task `runPipeline` build project and run result jar `total` times, to create a pipeline that consist of `total` number of independent processors.
+Gradle task `runPipeline` builds project and runs result jar `total` times, to create a pipeline that consist of `total` number of independent processors.
-Each processor except `Source` wait for message on incoming port, process it and write new message to outgoing port.
-Source does not read message, it just sent "First message" string.
+Each processor except `Source`(just fancy name for first processor) wait for message on incoming port, process it and write new message to outgoing port. `Source` does not read message, it just sends "First message" string.

 ```
      +---------+         +----------+         +----------+           +----------+